shawnjohnjr/asuth-gecko-notes/reviews/baku-sharedworker-remoting.md

 RemoteWorkerParent:
 - Gains Initialize(), invoked by RemoteWorkerManager::LaunchInternal, which conditionally invokes the register function if there was a ContentParent.
-  (There is no ContentParent the PBackground child actor is in the same process, which means for non-e10s or Chrome-privileged client code.)
+  (There is no ContentParent if the PBackground child actor is in the same process, which means for non-e10s or Chrome-privileged client code.)
   - There is also a ProxyRelease dance because ContentParent isn't thread-safe and BackgroundParent::GetContentParent tells a white lie by handing out an